isaksamsten/briljant/docs/tutorial.rst

 ``null``.
 To generically check for ``NA``-values, use the ``Is#NA(Object)`` method.

-In this introduction we'll start with a quick overview of the ``Vector`` data structure.
-For most applications in Briljant, ``Vector`` will be a trusty companion.
+In this introduction we'll start with a quick overview of the ``Series`` data structure.
+For most applications in Briljant, ``Series`` will be a trusty companion.
 To get started, we import

 ::